How do you find accessible accommodation with a lung condition?

 See the Your Europe website for more information.

-Most ferries operated by UK and European companies have lifts, accessible toilets, and wheelchair facilities, and some can supply wheelchairs at terminals.
+Most ferries operated by UK and European companies have lifts, accessible toilets and wheelchair facilities, and some can supply wheelchairs at terminals.
 Some have special cabins for disabled people or offer discounts.

 Facilities vary depending on the ferry you use, so check with the ferry company before you book.
-Discover Ferries represents 13 ferry operators based in the UK, including P&O, Stena Line, and DFDS.
+Discover Ferries represents 13 ferry operators based in the UK, including P&O, Stena Line and DFDS.
 You can find accessibility information and useful contacts on their website.

 Travelling by car can give you more control over your journey.
 But remember to make sure there is accessible parking at your destination, and plan where you can stop along the way if you need to.

 If you have mobility issues or get very breathless from walking, you may be able to get a Blue Badge.
-This lets you park for free within certain times and park on yellow lines.
-Find out more about who can get a Blue Badge and how to apply on the GOV.UK website.
+This lets you park on yellow lines and park for free at certain times.
+UK Blue Badges can also be used in most European countries.

 If you’re planning to travel by plane, you may need extra tests before you fly.
 See our page on travelling safely with a lung condition for more information.

-- Tourism For All (0845 124 9971) is a charity that works to improve accessibility in tourism.
+- Tourism For All is a charity that works to improve accessibility in tourism.
 They have a lot of information about accessible attractions and accommodation.

 - The Association of British Travel Agents (ABTA) provides guidance on how to work with your travel provider to book holidays that meet your needs at every stage of the journey.
 They also have information about your legal rights.